Terry Venables: Business interests

 Venables combined his duties with Australia for a period as consultant and then chairman at Portsmouth.
 He purchased a 51% controlling interest in the club for £1 in February 1997, but left in controversial circumstances 11 months later.
 His company Vencorp received a £300,000 bonus in the summer of 1997 and he is thought to have been paid around £250,000 upon leaving the club, but he left them bottom of Division One.
 Although Portsmouth avoided relegation 1997–98, their financial situation worsened and they were in real danger of bankruptcy, until being taken over by Milan Mandarić in late 1999.

 In 2014, together with his wife, Venables opened a boutique hotel and restaurant in Penàguila, in the Alicante region of Spain.
-It was sold in early 2019 when they decided to retire.
+It was sold in early 2019, when they decided to retire.

-Other work (writing and singing)
+Other work

 Venables served the Professional Footballers' Association as vice-chairman in the 1970s, and represented QPR teammate Dave Thomas at his tribunal against Burnley chairman Bob Lord.

-He co-authored five novels with writer Gordon Williams: They Used to Play on Grass (1972), The Bornless Keeper (1974), Hazell Plays Solomon (1974), Hazell and the Three Card Trick (1975), and Hazell and the Menacing Jester (1976).
-He used the pseudonym "P.B.
-Yuill" after completing the first book as he felt critics dismissed his contribution to They Used to Play on Grass as a gimmick.
-They Used to Play on Grass was voted at #172 in the BBC's The Big Read survey in 2003.
-He is credited as co-creator of the ITV detective series Hazell.
-Having been a football pundit for BBC since the mid-80s, he left for ITV in 1994, following a legal dispute with the corporation over allegations made against him in a Panorama programme.
-In 1990, Venables co-devised the board game, "Terry Venables invites you to be...
+Venables co-authored five novels with writer Gordon Williams: They Used to Play on Grass (1972), The Bornless Keeper (1974), Hazell Plays Solomon (1974), Hazell and the Three Card Trick (1975), and Hazell and the Menacing Jester (1976).
+They used the pseudonym "P.B.
+Yuill" after completing the first book as Venables felt critics dismissed his contribution to They Used to Play on Grass as a gimmick.
+They Used to Play on Grass was voted at number 172 in the BBC's The Big Read survey in 2003.
+"P.B.
+Yuill" is credited as co-creator of the ITV detective series Hazell.

+Having been a football pundit for BBC since the mid-1980s, he left for ITV in 1994, following a legal dispute with the corporation over allegations made against him in a Panorama programme.
+In 1990, Venables co-devised the board game "Terry Venables invites you to be...
 The Manager".

-His parents were very good singers, and encouraged Venables to also take up singing.
-At the age of 17 he entered a singing competition at Butlins in Clacton-on-Sea, though Chelsea did not allow him to compete in the final stages.
+Venables's parents were both talented singers who encouraged their son to take it up.
+At the age of 17, he entered a singing competition at Butlins in Clacton-on-Sea, although Chelsea did not allow him to compete in the final stages.
 In 2002, he recorded a single for the World Cup together with the band Rider.
 "England Crazy" reached number 46 in the UK charts.
 In 2010, he recorded a cover of the Elvis Presley song "If I Can Dream" in association with British newspaper The Sun.
-It featured a 60-piece Royal Philharmonic Orchestra with Harry Redknapp and Ian Wright filmed at Wembley Stadium.
+It featured a 60-piece Royal Philharmonic Orchestra with the video shot on The O2 Arena's roof while another video, used for the Sun's TV advert, featured Harry Redknapp and Ian Wright as part of the choir and was filmed at Wembley Stadium.
 The song reached number 23 in the UK charts on 13 June.
+Outside of singing, Venables gave permission for his image to appear on the cover of the 1995 Morrissey single "Dagenham Dave".